AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

     -   Addition of The Teaching of the Twelve Apostles in full as an appendix.

+    -   Addition of the Nicene Creed in full as an appendix.

+    -   Reformatting to use Arial instead of Bookman for font.

     -   Minor additional notes to Apostle's Creed, update bibliography.